statespace-tech/toolfront/docs/pages/documentation/integration/python_sdk.md

 # Python SDK

-ToolFront's SDK provides a simple interface for interacting with AI applications in Python.
+ToolFront's SDK provides a simple interface for interacting with RAG applications in Python.

 ## Basic usage